 It’s pretty hard to live a limitless lifestyle when you can’t get out of bed.
 Living a life full of vitality requires a connection between mind, body, and soul.
 Like a link in a chain when one is broken the others become weak and vulnerable.

 How can you create an environment where those three things are aligned more often than they are not?

 I recently finished a book titled Body Mind Mastery by Dan Millman.
-He’s also the guy behind one of the most inspirational books I’ve ever read and even turned it in to a pretty solid film, Way of the Peaceful Warrior.
+He’s also the guy behind one of the most inspirational books I’ve ever read and it was even turned it in to a pretty solid film, Way of the Peaceful Warrior.
 Highly recommended so peep those if you have not already.

 After reading the book I came away with the feeling that we are all athletes.
 Those that have competed at a high-level know that it takes a tremendous amount of physical, mental, and emotional strength to succeed.
 While reading I soon realized that it takes a lot of physical, mental, and emotional strength on an everyday basis to excel at life.